TuomoKu/SPX-GC/README.md

 ```

 ----
-# Control SPX-GC with external devices such as Elgato Stream Deck... <a id="controlApi"></a>
+# Control SPX with external devices such as Elgato Stream Deck... <a id="controlApi"></a>

 <img align="left" width="100" height="100" src="screenshots/streamdeck.png">
-SPX-GC (v.1.0.8+) rundowns can be loaded and controlled with external devices with http GET/ POST commands.
+SPX (v.1.0.8+) rundowns can be loaded and controlled with external devices with http GET/ POST commands.
 See available commands here:

 ```
 http://localhost:5000/api/v1
 ```

+SPX can also be used with Bitfocus Companion, see https://bitfocus.io/companion.
+Companion version 2 will have a built in module with presets for SPX.

+> **OSC -protocol** is not supported in SPX 1.0.x but will be added in a future version.

 # Plugins and Extensions <a id="plugins"></a>
 Version 1.0.10 introduced `ASSETS/plugins` -folder for additional functionality, such as custom function triggering `plugin buttons` and `extensions` which are additional user interfaces or panels.
 For instance [Scoreboard](https://www.spxgc.com/store/Scoreboard-plugin-p313595701) is a sports clock extension with an independent user interface.
 Another example is a SocialPlayout - an upcoming extension for moderating and LIVE playout of social messages from various social media platforms, such as Twitter, Instagram, Facebook, Youtube, etc.

 Each plugin has a subfolder with at least an init.js file and optionally other folders and files, such as html, css and js.

-plugins/lib -folder contains common SPX-GC user interface elements used by plugins.
+`plugins/lib` -folder contains common SPX user interface elements used by plugins.
 More functionality and UI controls will be added here in future releases.
 These can be checkboxes, dropdown selectors etc.

 # Issues and Feedback <a id="feedback"></a>

+**A Knowledge Base** at [spxgc.tawk.help](https://spxgc.tawk.help/) is a growing collection of self-help articles in various SPX related topics.

-Github [issue tracker](https://github.com/TuomoKu/SPX-GC/issues) should be used for bug reports.
+**Github** [issue tracker](https://github.com/TuomoKu/SPX-GC/issues) should be used for bug reports.
 For other feedback such as feature requests or other comments (for now at least) please use Google Forms feedback form at <A href="https://forms.gle/T26xMFyNZt9E9S6d8">https://forms.gle/T26xMFyNZt9E9S6d8</A>.

-**A Knowledge Base** is being prepared at [spxgc.tawk.help](https://spxgc.tawk.help/).
-It will be a growing collection of self-help articles in various SPX-GC related topics.

->All constructive feedback is highly appreciated!
+All constructive feedback is highly appreciated!

 ### _Gotcha's & Known Issues_ (things to be aware of)
 - If UI becomes wonky reload the view (F5 / Ctrl+R).